Interested in starting therapy?

 about Krispin Mayfield, LPC

-When you’ve been taught to silence your doubts and conform, it can feel overwhelming to trust your own voice.
+When you’ve been taught to silence yourself and conform, it can feel overwhelming to trust your own voice.

 I specialize in working with clients who grew up in religious communities and now want to discover their true selves.
 When you’ve been taught to silence your doubts and conform, it can feel overwhelming to trust your own voice.
 Stepping outside the framework that once defined your entire world can be disorienting, leaving you caught between the expectations you were raised with and the life you’re trying to build.
 If you’re struggling to break free from internalized guilt and external pressures, you’re not alone.
 I’ll help you navigate this uncertainty, rebuild trust in yourself, and create a path forward that feels true to who you are.